Schrantee-lab/GIN_networks_review/README.md

 - Data_extraction_table_20240606_confounders.tsv
 - Data_confounder_categories_perc.tsv

-R script used to synthesise and visualise the results presented in the manuscript:
+R scripts used to synthesise and visualise the results presented in the manuscript:
 - Fig3_analysis_20240607.R
 - contingency_table_20241203.R